The Real Cost and Timeline of a Data Mesh Consulting Engagement

 Platform EngineerBuilds and maintains the self-serve data platform infrastructure.$170 - $260

-These rates vary based on geography, consultant experience, and engagement complexity, but serve as a reliable baseline for financial planning.
+These rates vary based on geography, consultant experience, and engagement complexity, but serve as a reasonable baseline for financial planning.

 Evaluation Checklist for Data Mesh Consulting Partners